mmlacak/crochess/docs/source/libcc/paths.rst

 Substitute paths
 ^^^^^^^^^^^^^^^^

-Substitute paths are represented as a list of :c:type:`CcPathLink` nodes connected via :c:member:`CcPathLink.sub`; they only contain side-effect, and can contain link to another substitute path (i.e. :c:member:`CcPathLink.sub`), but neither path segment, nor any other path continuations (i.e. all of :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt`, :c:member:`CcPathLink.next`, and :c:member:`CcPathLink.steps` are :c:data:`NULL`).
+Substitute paths are represented as a list of :c:type:`CcPathNode` nodes connected via :c:member:`CcPathNode.sub`; they only contain side-effect, and can contain link to another substitute path (i.e. :c:member:`CcPathNode.sub`), but neither path segment, nor any other path continuations (i.e. all of :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`, :c:member:`CcPathNode.next`, and :c:member:`CcPathNode.steps` are :c:data:`NULL`).

 To generate complete paths from a tree containing substitute nodes, every side-effect from those nodes overrides side-effect of the last step in a starting node.